 You might be surprised to hear that most of the mountains that you can see from the center of Hiroshima city are easily accessible and have well-kept trails to follow; making them ideal for getting away from the urban hubbub for a few hours.
 Further afield, but still within the prefecture, there are more challenging walks that take a little more planning, but are very rewarding.

 If you prefer to walk with a group, you may be interested in going along to one of the monthly outings organized by international hiking group GANSU.
-They are a very friendly bunch, very welcoming and a happy to have walkers of all levels of experience, age and ability.
+They are a very welcoming bunch, happy to see walkers of all levels of experience, age and ability.
 We try to post their monthly hikes in our events section, but you can keep up to date with what they are up to on their blog here.

 - Peace Pagoda Hike (Futaba-yama)